• Skip to primary navigation

 Frozen rhubarb will keep in the freezer for up to one year.
 However, it is more likely to experience freezer burn the longer it stays in the freezer.
 If you have one, use a chest freezer as this will provide a higher quality when the time comes to defrost it.

-Strawberry rhubarb compote in a white dish.
+• Strawberry rhubarb compote in a white dish.

 Summary

 In summary, freezing rhubarb is not as complex a process as one may think.
-It all boils down to knowing when the perfect time to harvest is, the quick prepping process in-between, and using your rhubarb supply within the allocated one-year window to ensure its freshness.
+It all boils down to knowing when the perfect time to harvest is, the quick prepping process in between, and using your rhubarb supply within the allocated one-year window to ensure its freshness.

 And for anyone wondering if freezing rhubarb hinders the quality of nutrients, the answer is no. Freezing your rhubarb holds in more nutrients than if you left your rhubarb out for a couple of days!

+So if you have ever wondered if you can freeze rhubarb, the answer is yes!
 Overall, rhubarb freezes well and is an excellent ingredient to make tasty dishes and desserts any time of the year.

 Luckily, all you need is a simple step-by-step guide on freezing rhubarb like this one, some fresh rhubarb, and an old-fashioned freezer to make that happen.